hltdi/HornMorpho/README.md

 segmentation.
 It currently segments tokenized sentences from a file, converting the results to [CoNLL-U format](https://universaldependencies.org/format.html), which can then be written to a file.
+There is also a GUI that displays the outputs and allows the user to select a segmentation for ambiguous words.

 ## Installation

-To install HornMorphoAX,  use the wheel file, `HornMorphoAX-4.*-py3-none-any.whl`, which can be found in the `dist/` folder.
+To install HornMorphoAX,  use the latest wheel file, `HornMorphoAX-4.5.*-py3-none-any.whl`, which can be found in the `dist/` folder.

 To install from the wheel file, do the following in a Python shell.